SixxPathz/epiuse-employee-hierarchy/README.md

 ## Extra Stuff I Added

-I got a bit carried away and built more than what was asked for:

 **Better Security**
 - Different permission levels - admins can do everything, managers can only mess with their department, employees can just view stuff